 I had the famous words of Robert Capa ringing in my ears as I walked across the car park.
 “If your photos aren’t good enough, you’re not close enough.”
 I could already see there was quite a crowd around the stairs leading down to the mall.

 As I approached I caught sight of the local community police officer, so stopped to see what his thoughts on the huge crowd were.
 As we leaned on the railing looking at the rear mall entrance on the next level down, I saw another photographer.
 I knew him and knew he was covering the event for Macpherson’s company.

 I figured he’d be in the right place so pushed my way down the stairs and through the barrier to talk with him.
 Sure enough, he’d just spoken with her and she was due to arrive at this entrance in two minutes.
 Every photo opportunity is different.

 An Incredible Scene

 Looking around me the scene was incredible.
 The lunchtime crowd at the mall was ridiculously huge.
 I could see a narrow roped off walkway inside that snaked its way through the crowd.
 I popped my 24mm lens on the camera and prepared for some action.

 Two minutes later the blue Rolls Royce pulled up and out stepped Elle ‘The Body’ Macpherson.
 The crowd cheered.
 She looked stunned.
 And there was lots of jostling.
 I was the only member of the press there, so that was pleasing.
 It was always more fun to have a location like this to myself.

 Somehow I managed to get right in front of her as she entered the mall and began down the narrow walkway.
 The noise was terrific.
-I was walking backwards, facing her, with a massive Samoan security guard right behind me.
+I was walking backward, facing her, with a massive Samoan security guard right behind me.
 I could not have been in a better place for photos.
 The other photographer I knew was stuck behind her and there was no way for him to scoot ahead.

 At one point Elle looked at me and commented that I was lucky to end up in the right spot.